mirams/sine-wave/Readme.md

 In this readme we detail both how all the scripts in this folder are used to generate the results in the paper, and which scripts are used to collate and plot the data for each figure.

+## Voltage Protocols
+In [Protocols](Protocols) we include the voltage clamp waveform for each of the protocols.
+These files include a list of voltages that comprise the protocol (in mV), with each row corresponding to a 0.1 ms timestep (10kHz samples).

 ## Experimental Data
-The experimental data used in this study is included in [ExperimentalData](ExperimentalData).
+The experimental data used in this study are included in [ExperimentalData](ExperimentalData).
-There is a folder corresponding to the data used for each cell (correspondence between file names and cell numbers in paper is provided in [cell_index.txt](ExperimentalData/cell_index.txt)).
+There is a folder corresponding to the data for each cell (the correspondence between file names and cell numbers in the paper is provided in [cell_index.txt](ExperimentalData/cell_index.txt)).
-There are additional folders containing the average model data for the sine wave ('average') and one containing the repeats from the sine wave protocol for each cell ('sine_wave').
+There are additional folders containing the average data for the sine wave ('average') and one containing the repeats from the sine wave protocol for each cell ('sine_wave').
 All the data traces correspond to leak and dofetilide subtracted data.
-The full set of raw data traces in both .abf and plain text format can be found at SOMEWHERE.
+The full set of raw data traces in both .abf and plain text format can be found at ***SOMEWHERE***.

+## Codes
+Here we provide details of all the codes for
+1. Running simulations with a given model and parameter set
+1. Minimisation (CMA-ES)
+1. MCMC

+### Model Parameters and Equations
+The parameter values for each model are included in [ParameterSets](ParameterSets).
+Note that in each parameter set the final parameter is the conductance parameter which has been set to 0.1 for all models.
+This value is irrelevant as we scale the literature model simulations to either a simulated or experimental reference trace when plotting these model simulations or using them for comparison.

+For each model (or sets of models which share the same model structure and only vary in their parameterisations) there is a Mex file detailing the set of equations which define that model.
+For example [MexWang.c](Code/MexWang.c) is used to simulate the Wang et al. 1997 model.
+The appropriate Mex file is called when SimulatedData.m is run.

+If any changes to Mex files are made these must be recomplied using:

+`mex -I/path_to_CVODE/include -L/path_to_CVODE/lib -lsundials_nvecserial -lsundials_cvode MexFilename.c`

+[modeldata.m](Code/modeldata.m) defines the model_type for each model (to determine which Mex file should be used for each model simulation) and also identifies the appropriate parameter set in [ParameterSets](ParameterSets) to be used when simulating each model.

-## CMAES and MCMC Results
+### CMAES and MCMC Results
 To find the best fit to the sine wave experimental data we first run [FullGlobalSearch.m](Code/FullGlobalSearch.m) for each cell and then once we've verified that the CMA-ES algorithm repeatedly returns parameters in the same region of parameter space on multiple different iterations we then run [AdaptiveMCMCStartingBestCMAES.m](Code/AdaptiveMCMCStartingBestCMAES.m) to determine MCMC chains.

 [cmaes.m](Code/cmaes.m) defines the CMA-ES algorithm used for the initial search of the parameter space before running MCMC.